Connecting federal employees, scientists, educators, and the public with their wilderness heritage

 Wilderness Investigations (WI) is a new wilderness education program offered by the Arthur Carhart National Wilderness Training Center.
 This rigorous, standards-correlated, and place-based toolkit includes live teacher training workshops and printed and downloadable teaching materials.
 WI topics are focused on key elements of the Wilderness Act of 1964 and include classroom, field, and family components.
 Every WI investigation includes project-based/hands-on activities, and many lead to service learning opportunities.
 WI is subject-integrated and geared mainly to grades 3-4, 5-8 and high school and materials are contained in the Interpretation and Education Toolbox.

 - Outdoor Explorers Mentoring Program

 The Outdoor Explorers Mentoring Program is an outdoor education program that provides monthly outdoor recreation and education experiences for Bigs and Littles in a local Big/Brothers/Big Sisters chapter.
 Using program elements designed by the Arthur Carhart National Wilderness Training Center, a local college/university outdoor organization (mentors/planners) and a federal agency (program overseers), work with their BB/BS partners to plan, promote, and facilitate meaningful and memorable outdoor experiences.
-Although initiated in Missoula, Montana, this program's replication guide can be used to start an outdoor mentoring program in your community.
+Although initiated in Missoula, Montana, this program's replication guide and promo video can be used to start an outdoor mentoring program in your community.

 - Wilderness Views and Teacher Resources